Niagara (The Office)

-Synopsis
+Plot

-Jim Halpert (John Krasinski) and Pam Beesly (Jenna Fischer) head up to Niagara Falls for their wedding and the rest of the office follows them.
-Michael Scott (Steve Carell) and Dwight Schrute (Rainn Wilson) seek women to hook up with while Andy Bernard (Ed Helms) pursues Erin Hannon (Ellie Kemper).
-Kevin Malone (Brian Baumgartner) and Oscar Martinez (Oscar Nunez) meet Pam's sister Penny (Anna Camp), who accidentally offends Oscar by thinking Kevin was his boyfriend Gil.
-Pam's mother Helene (Linda Purl) is visibly disturbed at the fact that Pam's father and Helene's ex-husband, William (Rick Overton) has come to the wedding with his new girlfriend who is half his own age.
+Jim Halpert and Pam Beesly head up to Niagara Falls for their wedding and the rest of the office follows them.
+Michael Scott and Dwight Schrute seek women to hook up with while Andy Bernard pursues Erin Hannon.
+Kevin Malone and Oscar Martinez meet Pam's sister Penny, who accidentally offends Oscar by thinking Kevin was his boyfriend Gil.
+Pam's mother Helene is visibly disturbed at the fact that her ex-husband, William, has come to the wedding with his new girlfriend who is half his own age.

-Pam's grandmother, "Meemaw", or "Sylvia", (played by Peggy Stewart), is a woman of conservative morals, so everyone is told not to mention Pam's pregnancy.
+Pam's grandmother Sylvia, known as "Meemaw", is a woman of conservative morals, so everyone is told not to mention Pam's pregnancy.
 At the rehearsal dinner, Jim gives a moving toast to his soon-to-be wife.
 However, he finishes by saying that everyone but Pam will drink to the toast "for obvious reasons".
 Meemaw questions this remark, and after fumbling through several weak excuses Jim finally admits that Pam is pregnant.
 Michael tries to fix the issue by saying they had "lots of consensual sex" but Meemaw remains offended.
 Meemaw then decides not to attend the wedding out of moral outrage.
 Michael later visits Meemaw in her hotel room.
 Despite his indelicate approach to the subject of sex, he establishes an instant rapport with Meemaw and convinces her to attend the wedding.

 Andy hosts a dance party in his room later that night, with the office staff attending.
 Andy punctures his scrotum trying to do a split.
 The guests rouse Pam, the only sober person, to take him to the hospital.
 Pam reluctantly agrees, but Andy still whines throughout the drive to the hospital.